 Bonus: Use a VPN while traveling

-If you travel outside of the country, you’ll be surprised to find that none of your standard apps work quite the same.
+If you travel outside the country, you’ll be surprised that none of your standard apps work quite the same.
 Netflix and all your movie channels, and even your bank website will register that you are not in the U.S. and have a minor heart attack.

 The easiest way to avoid this is with a VPN.
 It also protects you when you surf the internet, so you don’t have to worry about being tracked.
 The same goes for using public Wi-Fi.
-By using a VPN, you can avoid the usual issues of hanging out on a public network.
+You can avoid the usual issues of hanging out on a public network by using a VPN.

 We recommend our sponsor ExpressVPN, and if you sign up for a year, you’ll get three months free.